ARCHITECTURE

 │ └── setup.py `alpi setup → Peers` wizard

-Runtime state (user skills, sessions, memories, logs, ALP peers, keys) does not ship with the package — it's generated per profile under ~/.alpi/.
-The alpi/skills/ package directory holds only bundled skill blueprints addressed as @alpi/<name>; bundled and user skills coexist in the listing, kept apart by namespace.
+Runtime state (skills, sessions, memories, logs, ALP peers, keys) does not ship with the package — it's generated per profile under ~/.alpi/.
+The alpi/knowledge/references/ directory holds the answer packs the alpi_knowledge tool serves; there is no bundled skill namespace.
 See Profile home layout immediately below.
 The skill tool (alpi/tools/skill.py) manages user-created skills that live at {home}/skills/<category>/<name>/.

 Profile home layout (~/.alpi/ or ~/.alpi/profiles/<name>/)